Memantine: Sigmaergic

 Memantine acts as a weak agonist of the sigma σ_{1} receptor with low affinity (K_{i} = 2,600nM or 2.6 μM).
 Due to this low affinity, therapeutic concentrations of memantine are most likely too low to have any sigmaergic effect as a typical therapeutic dose is 20 mg.
 The consequences of sigma activity would be unclear, as the role of sigma receptors in general is currently not very well understood.
 However, excessive doses of memantine taken for recreational purposes, which are many times greater than prescribed doses, may indeed activate this receptor.

 Other actions

 Memantine does not appear to inhibit or induce several cytochrome P450 enzymes including CYP3A4/5, CYP1A2, CYP2D6, and CYP2C9.
 It also does not inhibit CYP2A6 or CYP2E1.
 However, it might have a small effect on CYP2B6.

 Pharmacokinetics

 Absorption

 The oral bioavailability of memantine is 100%.
-Time to peak levels of memantine is 3 to 7 hours.
+Time to peak levels of memantine are 3 to 7 hours.
 Food has no influence on the rate of absorption.
 Memantine exposure is linear over a dose range of 10 to 40 mg.
 Peak levels after a single 20 mg dose were found to be 24 to 29 μg/L (0.13–0.16 μmol/L or μM).
 Steady-state levels of memantine with 20 mg/day are in the range of 0.5 to 1.0 μM.